 The Trustee has delegated to the investment managers the exercise of rights attaching to investments, including voting rights, and engagement.
-However, the Trustee takes ownership of the Scheme's stewardship by monitoring and engaging with managers and escalating as necessary as detailed below.
+However, the Trustee takes ownership of the Scheme's stewardship by monitoring and engaging with managers as detailed below.

 As part of its advice on the selection and ongoing review of the investment managers, the Scheme's investment adviser, LCP, incorporates its assessment of the nature and effectiveness of managers' approaches to voting and engagement.